unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ---

 >"Nothing is more characteristic than to note that neither the bourgeois literature nor the socialist literature has said anything about this party, which ranks second in German politics.
 It is a party without a history, which has suddenly risen up in the political life of Germany, like an island that emerges in the middle of an ocean through the effect of volcanic forces."

->---Karl Radek (Ayçoberry, 3)
+>---Karl Radek, 1930 (Ayçoberry, 3)

 ---